-At Sirius Health we are committed to providing our patients with access to drug-free healthcare, including acupuncture for depression and anxiety.
+At Super Health Chatswood Medical Centre we are committed to providing our patients with access to drug-free healthcare, including acupuncture for depression and anxiety.
 Much progress is being shown in the use of acupuncture to treat anxiety and depression, highly prevalent mental health conditions that affect millions of Australians every year.
 Let’s take a look at how acupuncture works and how it may benefit depression and anxiety as a treatment modality.

 What Is Acupuncture?

 Acupuncture is the placement of needles at specific energy points or meridians in the body.
 Meridians run throughout your body and are associated with certain organs.

 When there is congestion, or blockages in these meridians, your acupuncturist can clear them, correcting any blockages or imbalances in your body.

 Acupuncture is beneficial for depression because of its ability to regulate energy flow throughout the body, and its ability to stimulate the production of endorphins, which are essential for mental health and wellbeing.

 Endorphins are “feel good” chemicals released in the brain.
 They are important for our ability to respond appropriately to physical and emotional stimuli like digestive function, blood pressure, pain and heart rate.

 Acupuncture is especially useful in the treatment of depression in pregnant women, who may have fewer medical treatment options available to them.

 Acupuncture may be used on its own or in combination with other forms of treatment such as cognitive behavioural therapy and / or medications in order to treat the symptoms of depression.

 Using Acupuncture In The Treatment Of Anxiety